jjjordanmsft/ApplicationInsights-logforward/README.md

 * `-custom`
 Add a custom property to all request telemtry.
-This argument can be specified multiple times, and the value is of the form `key=value`.
+This argument can be specified multiple times.
+The value is of the form `key=value`.

 * `-role` and `-roleinstance`
 Add properties to the telemetry that specify information about the machine